pyranges/pyranges_plot/README.md

 # pyranges_plot
-Gene visualization package for dataframe objects generated with [PyRanges](https://pyranges.readthedocs.io/en/latest/index.html).
+Gene visualization package for dataframe objects generated with [PyRanges](https://pyranges1.readthedocs.io/).

+Pyranges is scbfjgnk...
+PyRanges Plot significantly facilitates genomic data interpretation by providing powerful, customizable, and user-friendly visualizations.
+It effectively covers the gap between data manipulation and visualization, thereby accelerating the analysis workflow in genomic research.

 ## Overview
 The goal is getting a plot displaying a series of genes, transcripts, or any kind